mymakerofficial/time-companion/src/shared/database/README.md

 You can [create tables](#create-table), [alter tables](#alter-table), [drop tables](#drop-table) and [rename tables](#rename-table).

+**Note:** You should not use a [table schema](#table-schema) to access tables inside a migration as the schema represents the database state **after** the migrations have been executed.
+Instead, use table names and column names as a string.

 **Note:** There is no manual way to run migrations, they are run automatically when the database is opened.

 ```ts